dhabersack/islovely.co/source/blog/insights-of-a-new-screencaster/index.md

 ---
 date: 2013-03-19
+description: Planning, recording and publishing my first screencasts taught me a few basics to look out for when getting started in the field of infoproducts.
 layout: post
-summary: Planning, recording and publishing my first screencasts taught me a few basics to look out for when getting started in the area of infoproducts.
 title: Insights of a new screencaster
 ---